maxcoyote/eka360/team.markdown

     and the Southern California Mediation Association.
 Sara lives with her family in Topanga and enjoys spending free time practicing yoga and urban farming with her backyard chickens in tow.
-- image: "/uploads/Jason.png"
-  image_zoom: "/uploads/gettyimages-981750034-612x612-zoom.jpg"
-  name: Jason Freidman, AICP
-  title: Project Manager
-  email: jason@three6ixty.net
-  phone: "(310) 204-3500 x304"
-  bio_text: Jason Friedman joined three6ixty in 2017 as a Project Manager with an
-    extensive background in local public sector planning.
-With a Master’s of Urban and Regional Planning from the University of California, Irvine, Jason served as a special projects planner for the City of Redondo and a city planner at the City of Bellflower.
-His background in public sector work gives Jason keen insight into code interpretation, CEQA process, and process management.
-Jason works on a broad portfolio of residential, mixed use, and commercial projects for three6ixty and is a licensed member of the American Institute of Certified Planners.
-On a good day you can find Jason fishing, cooking, or traveling with his wife and daughter.
-- image: "/uploads/image-placeholder.jpg"
-  image_zoom: "/uploads/gettyimages-981750034-612x612-zoom.jpg"
-  name: Courtney Brown
-  title: Senior Permitting Manager
-  email: courtney@three6ixty.net
-  phone: "(310) 204-3500 x310"
-  bio_text: 'Courtney Brown is three6ixty’s Senior Permitting Manager specializing
-    in complex projects including tenant improvements, cannabis, affordable housing, and new construction for mixed use and residential projects.
-Courtney brings over 10 years of experience in permitting solutions, working with corporations such as General Electric and California Home Builders.
-Courtney holds a Bachelor’s Degree in Communication from Southern New Hampshire University and has a forthcoming certification as a Project Management Professional.
-She is a member of the South Bay LGBTQ Center and loves movies, art, and chilling with her partner and son with a good glass of wine. '
 - image: "/uploads/Cassandra.png"
   image_zoom: "/uploads/gettyimages-981750034-612x612-zoom.jpg"
   name: Cassandra Menendez